-Part of a subdivision designed by the renowned American Landscape Architect John Olmsted and closely connected to the Uplands park, where the Gary Oak Ecosystem is dominant..
+Part of a subdivision designed by the renowned American landscape architect John Olmsted and closely connected to the Uplands Park, where the Garry Oak ecosystem is dominant.
 This design brings the two together.

 Architecture by: Josh Harvey Design